artndev/artndev-blog-v2/README.md

 cd root
 ```

-Change the working branch from _master_ (production branch) to _dev-public_ (public development branch) in the project directory to go through further steps without any issues:
+Change the working branch from _master_ (production branch) to _dev-public_ (public development branch) in the project directory in order to go through further steps without any issues:

 ```bash
 git checkout dev-public